Overslaan en naar de inhoud gaan

 See Focusing Proficiency >>

-Step One: Learn To Focus
+Step One: Learn To do Focusing

 You start by learning Focusing.
 The International Focusing Institute offers many opportunities for you to begin to learn Focusing, but once you decide to go deeper, you will want to find a Certified Focusing Professional to work with.
 Any CFP can award you up to a Proficiency in Focusing Partnership (PFP).
 The PFP award is often a first step before certification, but is not required.